Banks' victory on liquidity will still cost them dear

 There is also a worry among regulators, learning on the hoof with new types of rules, that piling many rules on banks too quickly could push risky activities into the hands of "shadow banks" which have yet to be supervised properly.

-"You can see all this as a matter of judgement and testing of a new rule as you go along," Green said.
+"You can see all this as a matter of judgment and testing of a new rule as you go along," Green said.

 Rethinking the liquidity rule may not be the last time that regulators will have to make concessions.